 Key metrics to track

-Best metrics iProov measures to see the overall picture is the customer success metrics.
+The best metrics iProov measures to see the overall picture is the customer success metrics.
 They’re mainly tracking the activity levels.
 In SAAS businesses, you live or die by activity levels.
-Andrew says that he has Google form sheet on his mobile phone.
-He looks at several times a day to track the activity levels f various customers.
+Andrew says that he has a Google form sheet on his mobile phone.
+He looks at several times a day to track the activity levels of various customers.

 iProov’s other metric is revenue.
-They know they have to keep a very close eye on revenue to ensure future revenue growth.
+So they know they have to keep a very close eye on revenue to ensure future revenue growth.

 Tech tools / SAAS products most important to the startup

 As a long-time entrepreneur, Andrew compared the technology between today and the days he started his business back in the days.
-When he started his first business in 2000, he had to build the infrastructure for the whole business using the tools that were available years ago.
+When he started his first business in 2000, he had to build the infrastructure for the whole business using the available tools years ago.

-He is saying that in today’s world, doing everything is unbelievably luxury.
-There are huge numbers of choices for any kind of tasks.
-One of his favorite tool is Google Sheets to publishing and distributing information.
+He is saying that in today’s world, doing everything is unbelievably luxurious.
+There are huge numbers of choices for any kind of task.
+One of his favourite tools is Google Sheets for publishing and distributing information.
 The whole company uses and are a big fan of Google Application Suit.
 There are many other SAAS tools they use to solve many different issues without worrying too much.
-In today’s world, you can find everything you need easily that you would just say “which” rather than “how”.
+In today’s world, you can find everything you need easily that you would just say “which” rather than “how.”